San Patricio Plaza: Galería San Patricio and expansions: 1990s-2000s

-In 1994, the mall changed its logo once again; also, the mall was given a $43 million renovation and expansion.
-A Food Court opened the same year.
-Also, the mall's first St. Patrick's Day celebrations were held in March 1995.
-The mall also introduced its "Patrick" character.

-A Caribbean Cinemas location opened in 1997.
+In 1994, the mall changed its logo once again, the mall was given a $43 million dollar renovation and expansion, which included the addition of a food court which opened the same year.
+The mall's first St. Patrick's Day celebrations would be held in March 1995, which would introduce the mall’s "Patrick" mascot character.
+A Caribbean Cinemas location would open in 1997.